gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 - Once the Lora Shield is attached to the Arduino, take the antenna that came with the Lora Shield and attach it to the metal input on the shield and fasten the hand screw to fix it in place.

-- Finally, use the usb port on the Arduino and the usb cable to connect to a computer.
+- Finally, use the USB port on the Arduino and the USB cable to connect to a computer.

 ## Step 2 - Setting up the environment